 Anyone can contribute to The Roar and have their work featured alongside some of Australia’s most prominent sports journalists.

-The Canterbury-based side occupied first place from Round 3 until the end of the season, cruising through the finals series to claim that third consecutive title and their competition-leading tenth overall.
+The Crusaders occupied first place from Round 3 until the end of last season, cruising through the finals series to claim that third consecutive title and their competition-leading tenth overall.

 Coach: Scott Robertson